Best family cars to buy 2021

 Like many other entrants in this rundown, the Kia e-Niro is an Auto Express Award winner, because it’s simply one of the best vehicles of its type on sale and it makes great family transport.

-It’s purely electric, so the Kia features a 64kWh battery in its floor and a 201bhp electric motor at the front.
-Despite being a family SUV, the instant performance EVs deliver means the e-Niro is almost as fast as a hot hatchback, hitting 60mph in 7.5 seconds.
+It’s purely electric, so the Kia is available with either a 39kWh or 64kWh battery in its floor and a 134bhp or 201bhp electric motor at the front.
+Despite being a family SUV, the instant performance EVs deliver means the e-Niro is almost as fast as a hot hatchback, with the most powerful version hitting 60mph in 7.5 seconds.
 Yet it’s super-smooth and, with no engine noise, the car is very nicely refined.

 The battery also means it’s heavy, so while its handling is okay, it’s not exactly agile, but it is comfortable, and that’s more important when it comes to family cars.
 It is well packaged, too, so while the regular hybrid and plug-in hybrid Niro models lack boot space, the e-Niro boasts 451 litres, plus a good level of room inside.

 Charging capability is great, too.
-Using a home wallbox it’ll take nine hours 50 minutes for a full charge.
-An 80 per cent top-up using a 50kW DC charger only takes 75 minutes, and this drops to 54 minutes with a 100kW charger.
-Yet with the claimed 282-mile range, you might only need to charge up once a week.
+Using a home wallbox it’ll take nine hours 35 minutes to charge the bigger 64kWh battery and six hours 10 minutes for the 39kWh variant.
+An 80 per cent top-up using a 50kW DC charger takes 75 minutes and 57 minutes respectively.

 10. Citroen Berlingo XL